jacebenson/cedar/docs/docs/authentication.md

 })
 ```

-If you're using one of Redwood's official integrations, `authDecoder` comes from the corresponding integration package (in auth0's case, `@cedarjs/auth-auth0-api`):
+If you're using one of Cedar's official integrations, `authDecoder` comes from the corresponding integration package (in auth0's case, `@cedarjs/auth-auth0-api`):

 ```ts
 import { authDecoder } from '@cedarjs/auth-auth0-api'